Native Plant Garden Planning in McKinney, Texas

 Named for a Texas botanist.
 Elegant grass.

-HOA Landscaping in McKinney
+HOA Landscaping Rules in McKinney

 McKinney has many HOA communities.
 Historic downtown has different rules than newer subdivisions.
 A clear plan with plant list and layout helps when you talk to your board.